vip32/xtricate.build/readme.markdown

 ## demonstration
 `.\src\demo*` contains a buildable and deployable .net 4 solution using these xtricate.build extensions

+    .\build
+		\assets						[demo project assets like certificates]
+		\modules					[xtricate.build psake modules]
+		\output
+			\default.master			[demo project output packages appear here]
+		\tools						[xtricate.build tools like nunit and nuget] default.ps1					[demo project psake file, the tasks] default.model.psm1			[demo project model file, the environments] .\lib							[demo project external libraries appear here] .\src							[demo project solution]
+		\demo
+		...
+		\demo.webservices

 ### xtricate.build features :
 * environment management
 * nuget package management
-* solution build
+* solution building (todo: dependson)
 * configuration and script templating
 * output packaging
-* local and remote deployment
+* local and remote deployments
 * html and diagram documentation
 * tag driven model execution
 * non obtrusive to your project or environment

 ### how can i use xtricate.build in my projects :
-* copy the `.\build` folder to the root of your branch.
+* copy the `.\build` folder to the root of your branch, rename if you like.
 * create a `default.ps1` specific for your projects, modify the properties if needed.
 * create a `default.model.psm1` specific for your environment, start with a 'local' environment.
-* run `psake.cmd` with the appropriate task.
+* run `psake.cmd task` from the `.\build` folder with the appropriate task.

 ### basic usage examples

 > .\psake.cmd package

-initiates the creation of the output packages, does a complete build.
+initiates the creation of the output packages, does a complete build and places the packages in the `.\output` folder.

 > .\psake.cmd templatelocal